Dead Sea Panorama Complex: Museum, Viewpoint, and Sunset Restaurant

 Human Interaction.
 Archaeology and human use of the Dead Sea region, from ancient mineral extraction to modern resort and industrial development.
 The section includes references to Al-Maghtas, Mount Nebo, Lot’s Cave, and the Madaba map.

 Dead Sea in Danger.
 The conservation challenge.
-The Dead Sea surface has dropped by roughly 50 meters since 1930, currently declining at around one meter per year.
+The Dead Sea’s water level has declined substantially.
+Use a dated hydrological source for any exact historical baseline or annual rate.
 The section presents diversion, evaporation, and mineral extraction as the principal drivers, and outlines proposed responses.
 Two short documentary films, “Ecology of the Dead Sea” and “Dead Sea in Danger,” play in the museum.

 A focused museum visit runs 45 to 75 minutes.
 Families with school-age children often spend longer.